NietoDeveloper/UsersInfoSystem/README.md

 ## Features

 - Add, view, update, and delete student details.
-- Interactive and responsive UI with Material-UI or Bootstrap for enhanced usability.`.env`  file in the  `server`  directory with your MongoDB connection string and
+- Interactive and responsive UI with Material-UI or Bootstrap for enhanced usability.`.env`  file in the
-   #~/Project_dir/
 - Open the application in your browser at `http:/
 ## Technologies Used